 What is the maximum grant amount that the Foundation will fund?

 The maximum amount awarded per grant varies by year depending on the total funds raised by the Foundation and the number of grant applications received.
-In recent years, the awarded amount has been capped at anywhere from $20,000 to $35,000.
+In recent years, the awarded amount has been $20,000 per fellowship position.

 Fellowship programs are able to apply for multiple awards in a given specialty in one application.
 If a program director is applying for fellowships in different disciplines, s/he must submit a separate application for each discipline.